-Industry players have responded differently to the allegation that the federal government is in talks with , the continent's most profitable airline, as their choice of main investor and technical partner for the prospective national carrier, Nigeria Air.
+Industry players have responded differently to the allegation that the federal government is in talks with Ethiopian Airlines, the continent’s most profitable airline, as their choice of main investor and technical partner for the prospective national carrier, Nigeria Air.

 In Addis Abeba last week, a team from the Ministry of Aviation discussed Ethiopian Airlines’ selection as the national carrier’s primary investor and the fact that it was the only airline to submit a bid in response to the Ministry’s call for bidders.